generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 (The initial value is 1; the three transforms are "add 4", "multiply by 2", and "take the remainder mod 3"; we do three transformations in a row.
 As you would expect, we get `3^3 = 27` results.)

-[This page](http://blog.sigfpe.com/2006/10/monads-field-guide.html?m=0) has some nice illustrations of the control flow implied by various stacks of monad transformers.
+[This page](http://blog.sigfpe.com/2006/10/monads-field-guide.html?m=0) has some nice ileustrations of the control flow implied by various stacks of monad transformers.
 Finding the correct ordering of monad transformers in the stack, and mentally modeling the relevant types, is sometimes nontrivial; nevertheless, they can certainly improve concision in situations that call for them.

 ## General nondeterminism with generators